sifferman/labs-with-cva6/labs/intro.md

 4. Expand the following acronyms: RISC-V, CVA6, IF, ID, EX, I\$, D\$, FIFO, TLB, ITLB, CSR, BHT, RAS, BTB, MMU, EPC, MTVEC, LSU, PTW, DTLB, ALU, FPU, OoO, WB, AXI, APU, DPI.
 5. What is the difference between the `"./cva6/corev_apu"` and `"./cva6/core"` directories?
 6. What is AXI and what is it primarily used for in CVA6?
-7. What is DPI and what is it used for?
-Provide a GitHub permalink to a Verilog file that calls a DPI function, and provide a GitHub permalink to where that function is implemented.

 ## ELF Questions